- New Students

 Jan Coleman is director of the Coleman Violin Studio, where she she specializes in teaching form, release of tension, body balance, movement and expression to students of all levels from all over Puget Sound.
 Other Coleman Studio teachers include Simon James and Elisa Barston.
 Coleman Studio students have won top awards, including in the Seattle Music Teachers Association Simon-Fiset String Competition, have gone on to study at prestigious conservatories, and have performed as soloists with numerous orchestras, including the Houston Symphony, the Bellevue Symphony, and Philharmonia Northwest.

-Stephen inclines towards the more imaginative slopes of the classical spectrum: early/historical performance music, and contemporary music.
-His youthful studies took him to Indiana University and the Curtis Institute, in Philadelphia.
-Dr. Creswell has had the privilege of working with many great musicians, including Anner Bylsma, Mstislav Rostropovich, Gustav Leohnhardt, Abraham Skernick, and the Guarneri and Juilliard Quartets.
-He currently performs with the Northwest Sinfonietta, Seattle New Music Ensemble, and the baroque orchestras of Seattle, Portland, and Vancouver, B.C.
-Dr. Creswell has taught as Adjunct Professor of Violin at Seattle University, is a member of the Annas Bay Musicians group, and frequently acts as concertmaster for the Seattle Choral Company and Seattle Pro Musica.
-In the past summers, he has performed chamber music at Cascade Early Music Festival in Leavenworth with flutist Jeffrey Cohan, historical guitarist Oleg Timofeyev, gamba player Susie Napper, and lutenist/leader Stephen Stubbs.
+Stephen’s youthful studies took him to Indiana University and the Curtis Institute, in Philadelphia.
+Mr. Creswell has had the privilege of working with many great musicians, including Anner Bylsma, Marc Destrube, Gustav Leohnhardt, Abraham Skernick, and the Guarneri and Juilliard Quartets.
+He currently performs with the Northwest Sinfonietta, Jim Knapp’s SCRAPE, and baroque orchestras and ensembles around the Pacific Northwest.
+Stephen has taught as Adjunct Professor of Violin at Seattle University, is a frequently acts as concertmaster for local choruses and early music sacred presentations.
+In the past summers, he has performed chamber music at Cascade Early Music Festival, the Whidbey Island Early Music Festival, and the Oregon Bach Festival (sadly soon to be no more).

 Eric studied composition with Joël-François Durand, (University of Washington), Paul-Heinz Dittrich (Künstlerisch-weiterbildendes Studium, Hochschule für Musik “Hanns Eisler” Berlin), Alexander Goehr (M. Phil., Univ. of Cambridge), and Aurelio de la Vega (B.M., California State Univ.
 Northridge).
 Additional studies in master classes with Aaron Jay Kernis, Jukka Tiensuu, Gerhard Stäblear, and Charles Wuorinen.
 His compositions have been performed widely in both Europe and the United States, and have appeared at such festivals as June in Buffalo, Bumbershoot (Seattle), and the Brandenburg Colloquium for New Music.
 Prizes include honors from the Internationaler Wettbewerb für Neue Musik (Rheinsberg, Germany) for his composition To Sleep, Perchance and the Hanns Eisler Preis (Berlin) for InSolve.
 In 2002, he was awarded the Franz Liszt Stipendium by the Hochschüle für Musik “Franz Liszt” in Weimar, Germany, where he lived as a guest composer-in-residence for 4 months.